 Presently, management of the Commission is aware of the changing federal, state, regional and local economic climate and is working to comprehensively understand, address and plan for the future security of the Commission consistent with the evolving new economic model and the cumulative effects of the Pandemic on the work program of the Commission.
 Management realizes the challenges posed to the organization by the high dependency on grants to fund operations especially during periods of economic stress and continues to explore other options to fund its essential programs including increased local funding.
 Management continues to work with the MPPDC leadership to explore strategies to fund the Commission, provide for a motivated and adequately compensated staff, and increase performance while maintaining compliance with the requirements of OMB Uniform Guidance and the needs and resources of the member localities.
+The Commission's performance compensation program has added stability for the staff while many other PDC's and local government are losing qualified employees.
 Currently management has increased the use of staffing under cooperative procurement to provide staffing needs as a means to providing more and varied expertise for increasingly complicated projects being undertaken by the Commission in regards to environmental and economic development projects.